isc-projects/kea/doc/sphinx/arm/agent.rst

 different from the HA peer URLs, which are strictly for internal HA traffic between the peers.
 User commands should still be sent via the CA.

+Since Kea 1.7.5 the ``http-headers`` parameter specifies a list of extra HTTP headers to add to HTTP responses.

 The ``trust-anchor``, ``cert-file``, ``key-file``, and ``cert-required`` parameters specify the TLS setup for HTTP, i.e. HTTPS.
 If these parameters